Financial crisis: Strategic complementarities in financial markets

 It is often observed that successful investment requires each investor in a financial market to guess what other investors will do.
-George Soros has called this need to guess the intentions of others 'reflexivity'.
+Reflexivity refers to the circular relationships often evident in social systems between cause and effect – and relates to the property of self-referencing in financial markets.
+George Soros has been a proponent of the reflexivity paradigm surrounding financial crises.
 Similarly, John Maynard Keynes compared financial markets to a beauty contest game in which each participant tries to predict which model other participants will consider most beautiful.

 Furthermore, in many cases, investors have incentives to coordinate their choices.
 For example, someone who thinks other investors want to heavily buy Japanese yen may expect the yen to rise in value, and therefore has an incentive to buy yen, too.
 Likewise, a depositor in IndyMac Bank who expects other depositors to withdraw their funds may expect the bank to fail, and therefore has an incentive to withdraw, too.
 Economists call an incentive to mimic the strategies of others strategic complementarity.

 It has been argued that if people or firms have a sufficiently strong incentive to do the same thing they expect others to do, then self-fulfilling prophecies may occur.
 For example, if investors expect the value of the yen to rise, this may cause its value to rise; if depositors expect a bank to fail this may cause it to fail.
 Therefore, financial crises are sometimes viewed as a vicious circle in which investors shun some institution or asset because they expect others to do so.
+Reflexivity poses a challenge to the epistemic norms typically assumed within financial economics and all of empirical finance.
+The possibility of financial crises being beyond the predictive reach of causality is discussed further within Epistemology of finance.

 Leverage

 Leverage, which means borrowing to finance investments, is frequently cited as a contributor to financial crises.
 When a financial institution (or an individual) only invests its own money, it can, in the very worst case, lose its own money.
 But when it borrows in order to invest more, it can potentially earn more from its investment, but it can also lose more than all it has.
 Therefore, leverage magnifies the potential returns from investment, but also creates a risk of bankruptcy.
 Since bankruptcy means that a firm fails to honor all its promised payments to other firms, it may spread financial troubles from one firm to another (see 'Contagion' below).

-The average degree of leverage in the economy often rises prior to a financial crisis.
-For example, borrowing to finance investment in the stock market ("margin buying") became increasingly common prior to the Wall Street Crash of 1929.
+For example, borrowing to finance investment in the stock market ("margin buying") became increasingly common prior to the Wall Street crash of 1929.